 Every minute, nearly twenty people become victims of domestic violence.
 Thirty-three percent of women and twenty-five percent of men have endured abuse.
 More than likely, someone you know quietly suffers domestic abuse.

 In 2014, over 47,000 people died from drug overdoses — more than any other year on record.
-According to the New York Times, “Death from overdoses are reaching levels similar to the H.I.V. epidemic at its peak” — and there are no signs of slowing.
+According to the New York Times, “Deaths from overdoses are reaching levels similar to the H.I.V. epidemic at its peak” — and there are no signs of slowing.
 More than likely, someone you know quietly suffers through addiction.

 The suicide rate in the United States recently hit a thirty-year high.
 More than likely, someone you know is at risk of harming themselves — possibly fatally.